 2. Emotional intelligence

-Emotional intelligence is the ability to manage your own feelings and responses effectively and be aware of how others are feeling.
+Emotional intelligence is the ability to manage your feelings and responses effectively and be aware of how others are feeling.

 This is a valued and important skill used by leaders as it can help to build confidence and trust in teams.